 Use HTTPS protocol

 The secure version of the protocol is referred to as the HTTPS protocol.
 Even if a hacker were to trap the data, they wouldn’t be able to read it, because the communication between your browser and the website is secured with a secure sockets layer.
 Your website is more credible due to the fact that users feel more secure making a purchase with their credit card info.
+You should also discuss these details with your web developer.

 Hide the www prefix